 The objective of the research was to obtain a controlled chain reaction.
 The experiment would allow the study of its properties for the possible development of an atomic bomb.

-On July 16, 1945, the plutonium atomic bomb's first test was successfully carried out in the Alamogordo desert (New Mexico).
+In the early morning of July 16, 1945, the first plutonium atomic bomb test was successfully carried out in the Alamogordo desert (New Mexico).

 The uranium and plutonium atomic bombs were ready at the same time.